-Unless a special election is called for the purpose, Referendums are submitted to the people at the next general election.
+Officials from the Secretary of State's office indicated unless a special election is called for the purpose, Referendums are submitted to the people at the next general election.
 Article III section 52(b) of the Missouri Constitution authorizes the general assembly to order a special election for measures referred to the people.
 If a special election is called to submit a Referendum to a vote of the people, Section 115.063.2 RSMo. requires the state to pay the costs.
 The cost of the special election has been estimated to be \$7.8 million based on the cost of the 2016 Presidential Preference Primary.

 Their office is required to pay for publishing in local newspapers the full text of each statewide ballot measure as directed by Article XII, Section 2(b) of the Missouri Constitution and Section 116.230-116.290, RSMo.
-Their office is provided with core funding to handle a certain amount of normal activity resulting from each year's legislative session.
-Funding for this item is adjusted each year depending upon the election cycle with \$1.3 million historically appropriated in odd numbered fiscal years and \$100,000 appropriated in even numbered fiscal years to meet these requirements.
-Through FY (fiscal year) 2013, the appropriation had historically been an estimated appropriation because the final cost is dependent upon the number of ballot measures approved by the General Assembly and the initiative petitions certified for the ballot.
-In FY 2015, the General Assembly changed the appropriation so that it was no longer an estimated appropriation.
-In FY 2017 their office was appropriated \$2.6 million to publish the full text of the measures.
-In FY 2017, at the August and November elections, there were 6 statewide Constitutional Amendments or ballot propositions that cost \$2.4 million to publish (an average of \$400,000 per issue).
+Funding for this item is adjusted each year depending upon the election cycle.
+A new decision item is requested in odd numbered fiscal years and the amount requested is dependent upon the estimated number of ballot measures that will be approved by the General Assembly and the initiative petitions certified for the ballot.
+In FY (fiscal year) 2014, the General Assembly changed the appropriation so that it was no longer an estimated appropriation.

+In FY19, over 5.8 million was spent to publish the full text of the measures for the August and November elections.
+They estimate \$65,000 per page for the costs of publications based on the actual cost incurred for the one referendum that was on the August 2018 ballot.

 Their office will continue to assume, for the purposes of this fiscal note, that it should have the full appropriation authority it needs to meet the publishing requirements.
 Because these requirements are mandatory, they reserve the right to request funding to meet the cost of their publishing requirements if the Governor and the General Assembly again change the amount or continue to not designate it as an estimated appropriation.